DConsulting/phonegular/README.md

 phonegular
 ==========

+**NOTE:** In development phase.
+Not ready for usage.

-AngularJS helper directive and services for Phonegap (Cordova) mobile application.
+AngularJS helper directive and services for Phonegap (*Cordova*) mobile application.